TomWhitwell/SlowMovie/README.md

 If an arg is specified in more than one place, then commandline values override config file values, which in turn override defaults.
 ```

-If you want SlowMovie to start automatically when the device is powered on:
-* `sudo cp slowmovie.service /etc/systemd/system`
-* `sudo systemctl daemon-reload`
-* `sudo systemctl enable slowmovie`

 ## Maintainers